crispinalan/talkcalendar/README.md

 apt install espeak
 ```

-Check that the Talk Calendar binary has execute permissions.
+Check that the Talk Calendar binary has executable permissions.
 If not use
 ```
 chmod +x talkcalendar
 ```